George Arthur Buttrick: Career

-Buttrick served as a pastor in Quincy, Illinois, Rutland, Vermont, Buffalo, New York, and in 1927 he succeeded Henry Sloane Coffin as minister of the Madison Avenue Presbyterian Church in New York City.
+Buttrick served as a pastor in Congregational churches in Quincy, Illinois and Rutland, Vermont, and then, from 1921-1927, was pastor of the Old First Presbyterian Church in Buffalo New York.
+In 1927 he succeeded Henry Sloane Coffin as minister of the Madison Avenue Presbyterian Church in New York City where he remained until 1954.
+He also became an associate professor of pastoral theology at Union Theological Seminary.